ykakihara/django-invitation-backend/README.rst

 Usage
 =====

-You can configure ``django-inviting`` app's behaviour with the following
+You can configure ``django-invitation-backend`` app's behaviour with the following settings:
-settings:

 :INVITATION_INVITE_ONLY:
     Set this to True if you want registration to be only possible via